Claire K Creations

 • ½ cup Jack Danie's Tennessee Honey

-• 1 tsp bicarbonate of soda (baking soda), sifted
+• 1 teaspoon bicarbonate of soda baking soda, sifted

 • 3 medium eggs